Darrell Brooks found guilty of killing six in Waukesha Christmas parade attack

 Darrell Brooks found guilty of killing six in Waukesha parade Christmas attack

-Jurors deliberated for less than four hours after a farcical three-week trial where Brooks represented himself, stripped off in court and cross-examined the people he attacked
+Jurors deliberated only three hours after a farcical three-week trial where Brooks represented himself, stripped off in court and cross-examined the people he attacked

 Darrell Brooks has been found guilty of murdering six people in a horror mass attack in Waukesha, Wisconsin, after he intentionally plowed his SUV into a crowd at a Christmas parade almost one year ago.

-Brooks, 40, was convicted on Wednesday morning, after jurors spent less than four hours deliberating the case at the end of a farcical three-week trial.
+Brooks, 40, was convicted on Wednesday morning, after jurors spent just three hours deliberating the case at the end of his farcical three-week trial.

 On the evening of 21 November 2021, the close-knit Waukesha community was enjoying its annual seasonal festivities when Brooks allegedly drove his Ford Escape through police barricades, slamming into paradegoers and participants in his path.